You can also scan this QR Code to go directly to the signup/donation page for WALK83.01.

-Warmer weather is here, and our world is opening up, again, which has all of us at PSC Partners excited!
-We hope you’ll join the PSC Partners staff and board of directors on our mission to raise PSC awareness and funds by walking 83.01 miles (133.5 km) between July 1-September 30, 2021.
+We hope you’ll join the PSC Partners staff and board of directors on our mission to raise PSC awareness and funds by walking 83.01 miles (133.5 km) between July 9-September 30, 2022.

 Why did we choose 83.01 as a goal?
 Because the unique disease code for primary sclerosing cholangitis (PSC) is K83.01.
 (Get more information about the PSC ICD-10-CM code here.)

 For this fundraising event, walk as an individual or gather a team, wear PSC Partners gear (Link to Shop Here), and raise funds for PSC research!
 Donations can be made per mile/km or given in one lump sum. $83.01 is the suggested donation, but feel free to raise more or donate whatever amount feels comfortable to you.

 If you don’t want to walk, or are unable to, you can complete the event in a different way.

 You may choose to:

 - Choose another way of completing this task, or make a direct contribution